Ophrys apifera: Habitat and ecology

 Ophrys apifera generally grows on semi-dry turf, in grassland, on limestone, calcareous dunes or in open areas in woodland.
 It prefers well-drained calcareous soils, low in nutrients, in bright light or dim light.
 It is a major colonizer of sites disturbed by human activity, such as old quarries, roadside verges and airfields.
 O. apifera is one of the most likely European orchid species to establish itself within towns and cities.

 In order to extract sufficient nutrients from the substrata it grows in, Ophrys apifera relies upon a symbiotic relationship with mycorrhizal fungi in the genus Tulasnella, and possibly other genera.

 Bee orchids are threatened by mowing during flowering, or before the seed has been released.
 However, they often also disappear from sites that become overgrown with shrubs and/or trees, as the orchids fail to compete with these large plants for light.
 For these reasons, bee orchids are often found on the edge of mown areas, beside paths or within areas that are mown very infrequently.
 The Sussex Wildlife Trust recommends mowing at the end of July and removing the cuttings to benefit bee orchids.
 In prehistory, the species presumably relied upon seasonal grazing pressure, or was limited to early succession habitats and permanent grassland.

 Reproduction

 Ophrys apifera has been considered to preferentially practice self-pollination.
 The flowers are almost exclusively self-pollinating in the northern ranges of the plant's distribution, however pollination by the solitary bee Eucera longicornis occurs in the Mediterranean region, where Ophrys apifera is more common.
 E. longicornis males have been observed attempting to copulate with the flowers, which emit allomones that mimic the scent of the female bee.
 These allomones are also known to attract bee species Tetralonia cressa and Eucera pulveraceae.
 In addition to chemosensory mimicry, the labellum of the flower acts as a visual decoy that the male bee confuses for a female.
 It is believed that male bees preferentially select orchids with the most bee-like labellum and attempt copulation, at which point the pollinia stick to the bee during the pseudocopulation.
 This achieves pollen transfer and, potentially, pollination.

+Ophrys like other orchids are dependent on symbiotic fungi at some point during their life cycle, but especially for germination, which may take months or even years underground.
+Orchid roots contain orchid mycorrhiza, coils of fungal hyphae inside orchid root cells.